Fall Bass Fishing on Lake George, NY

 North Basin

-To fish the North Basin of Lake George, I like to access the lake at the free State boat launch at Mossy Point.
-From here before heading out to the main lake, I recommend you go north into the small creek.
-Use your trolling motor here and fish the weeds and rock structure with spinner baits and plastics.
-Sometimes this little waterway will surprise you with some nice largemouth bass.
+To access the North Basin of Lake George, use the free State boat launch at Mossy Point.
+Before heading out to the larger lake, I suggest checking out the small creek to the north.
+Use your trolling motor here to quietly fish the weeds and rocky structures with spinnerbaits and plastics.
+This hidden waterway can surprise you with some impressive largemouth bass.

 Turtle Rocks and Weeds Bay